 3.5 Impact of FLD on economics of Banana production:

 The economic impact of demonstrated production practices of Banana are presented in Table 6.
 Total cost of cultivation, gross return, net return and B:C ratio (BCR) at farmers fled and after frontline demonstrated plot were calculated.
 The data revealed that yield of Banana was obtained in frontline demonstrated plot (340 q/ha) and farmers field (260 q/ha).
-The farmers sold matured unripened Banana bunch at farmers field with average rate Rs.
+The farmers sold matured un-ripened Banana bunch at farmers’ field with average rate Rs.
 16/kg and base on that profitability was calculated [6].
 Which shows that obtained higher net returns Rs.
 3,68,700/ha from FLD banana plot as compared farmers practices plot Rs.
 2,29,500/ha, The B:C ratio under farmers practices (2.23) was lower, which was increased to 3.10 after FLD.
 It was evident from the results that B:C ratio of Banana in FLD was higher than farmers production practices in Banana.
 This might be due to higher in adoption of all the demonstrated package of practices recommended for Banana production in the region and good extension contact by FLD farmers with the scientist and extension workers.
 Similar results were reported by [17, 18].

 Table 6.
 Economics of Banana production at farmers practices and after frontline demonstration